National Boys ChoirAges: 10 - 17

 The Choir will take part in exciting additional engagements, full details of which will be advised prior to the audition.
 Members will be expected to take part in both the residential course and additional engagements.

 Costs & Financial Assistance

-Members pay 3 instalments of £160 for National Boys Choir and Changing Voice Choir, or 3 instalments of £130 for National Boys Training Choir.
+Fees are paid in 3 instalments of £165 for National Boys Choir and Changing Voice Choir or 3 instalments of £135 for the Training Choir.
 Costs are inclusive of membership, full-board accommodation, provision of music, additional engagements and all activities for the residential course.

 If you are enthusiastic about singing, enjoy it and are prepared to work hard to sing to your full potential, we would like to hear from you.